arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 To install the core, go the **board manager** and search for **Nano ESP32**.
 For more detailed instructions to install the core, please refer to the [Getting Started with Nano ESP32](/tutorials/nano-esp32/getting-started-nano-esp32) article.

-You can also program your board via the [Arduino Web Editor](arduino-cloud/getting-started/getting-started-web-editor), an online IDE.

 ## Bootloader Mode
 The Nano ESP32 has a feature that we call bootloader-mode, what this means is that you are able to put the board in a sort of recovery mode by double pressing the reset button while the board is powered on.